-Before you decide whether to wash the canvas bag in the machine, by hand, or give it a spot-cleaning session, we have to prep the bag for this operation.
-This is what you have to do:
+Before you decide whether to wash the canvas bag in the washing machine, by hand, or by giving it a spot-cleaning, we have to prep the bag.
+Here’s what to do:

-- Empty all bag pockets, then open all zippers and clasps if it is the case, and shake the bag well upside down to remove dirt and trash, crumbs, coins, and other scraps, papers, and so on.
+- Empty all bag pockets, then open any zippers and clasps, and shake the bag well upside down to remove dirt, trash, crumbs, coins, papers, and any other little things hiding in the bag.

-- If it is possible, pull the bag inside out completely, so you can see the lining.
+- If possible, pull the bag inside out completely so you can see the lining.
 Use a lint roller to remove dust and crumbs.
 You can also use the fabric brush attachment on your vacuum to remove all the interior impurities.
 A table vacuum also helps because you can handle it more comfortably.

 - Before you begin, examine the bag for particular care labels and/or type of materials used.
 Follow any recommended care guidelines and attempt to identify the type of stains, if existing, on your canvas bag.

-If your canvas bag presents some stains, you should remove them first, before washing or intensely cleaning them.
-Heavy stains are particularly a problem, as they need some extra care.
-Some stains do not go away with water and a soft cloth, so you may need some liquid detergent, or other stain removing products.
+If your canvas bag is stained, you should remove them before washing or intensely cleaning them.
+Heavy stains can be a big problem, as they often need some extra care.
+Some stains do not go away with water and a soft cloth, so you may need some liquid detergent or other stain removing products.

-Make sure you apply the stain product on a discrete small portion of the bag, to make sure the powder or liquid does not cause canvas burns, discolorations, or color bleeds.
-If everything is good to go, use a white cloth and the damping technique to slowly and securely remove the stains.
-You should not rub the stains because color transfers, discolorations, or canvas damage are possible.
+Make sure you apply the stain removal product on a discrete small portion of the bag to make sure the powder or liquid does not cause canvas burns, discolorations, or color bleeds.
+If everything looks good after a few minutes, use a white cloth and a damping technique to slowly and securely remove the stains.
+You should not scrub the stains because color transfers, discolorations, or canvas damage are possible.

 Some canvas tote bags in white or plain colors are suitable for washing machines.
-Depending on the technique used to print them, they can also be good candidates to for normal washing machines programs with cold water.
-However, watercolor painted canvas bags, canvas bags featuring leather trimmings, or canvas bags with adornments and other types of sensitive prints need manual washing.
+Depending on the technique used to print them, they can also be good candidates for normal washing machines using cold water.
+However, watercolor painted canvas bags, canvas bags with leather trimmings, or canvas bags with adornments and other types of sensitive prints need manual washing.
 There are some techniques and methods to accomplish good cleaning without endangering the fabric or damaging the design/graphics/styling of the bag.

-- After you emptied the bag and took the first steps to get rid of interior and exterior dust and debris, find a clean, soft white cloth (colored cloths could bleed dye onto the fabric, as well as do normal dish sponges) and dip the cloth in plain warm water.
+- After you’ve emptied the bag and taken the first steps to get rid of interior and exterior dust and debris, find a clean, soft white cloth (colored cloths could bleed dye onto the fabric, as well as do normal dish sponges) and dip the cloth in warm water.

-- If the bag still presents stains and soil after the previously mentioned techniques, add a few drops of dish detergent or soap in a bowl.
-Use the mixture with the white cloth to rub away heavily soiled areas.
+- If the bag still presents stains and soil after completing the steps listed above, add a few drops of dish detergent or soap in a bowl.
+Use the mixture with the white cloth to rub heavily soiled areas.
 Keep moving to a clean spot on the cloth as you remove stains and grime.
 Follow up by rinsing the cloth well and wiping away any detergent residue.

-- If you clean a plain canvas bag in a water basin and some stains or areas are stubborn, add a few drops of liquid detergent to the warm water and softly scrub the areas that present heavy staining, grime, and soiling.
-Make sure you do not allow color bleedings.
+- If you clean a plain canvas bag in a water basin and some stains or areas remain dirty, add a few drops of liquid detergent to the warm water and softly scrub the areas that present with heavy staining, grime, and soiling.
+Make sure you do not allow color bleeding.

 When you wash your canvas bags, tote bags, or even canvas backpacks, you should have a few more tips and tricks up your sleeve.
-Depending on the situation and your particular type of canvas bag, you can use one of the methods above, mixed with one of the tips below:
+Depending on the situation and your particular type of canvas bag, you can use one of the methods above combined with one of the tips below.

 - Any mild detergent mixed with water will work as a cleaning solution for plain, durable canvas.
 You can think about gentle body soap, dishwashing soap, liquid laundry detergent, and even baking soda.